jzhang538/IDS-project2/README.md

 * Usage of an example:

 Url "0.0.0.0:8080" returns the root page: "Hi!
 You can get the zodiac sign of your input date via /check/<month>/<day>!"

 <img width="642" src="assets/1.png">

 Url "0.0.0.0:8080/check/<month>/<day>" returns a cartoon image of the corresponding zodiac sign for the input date (e.g., August 22 -> Leo)

 <img width="642" src="assets/2.png">

 ## 3. Deploy the project on the cloud.

+* 1. Deploy the codebase on AWS Cloud9.

+* 2. Create a private repository (e.g., zodiac) on AWS Amazon Elastic Container Registry.

+* 3. Run each command behind the "View push commands" button of the created repository.

+* 4. Create a new service in AWS App Runner.

+* 5. Test the project on the cloud.